Bird ID Basics 2025 Course Participant Page

 This course is a hybrid format consisting of:

-Online Classes which will take place Tuesday 2/27 & Wednesdays 3/6, 3/13, 3/20, & 3/27.
+Online Classes which will take place Wednesdays 3/5, 3/12, 3/19, & 3/26 from 6:30pm - 8:00pm.
 These sessions will be recorded and posted here on the Participant Page for those who can’t attend live.
 The Google Meet link for all meeting will remain the same throughout the course.
-That link can be found here as well as in your course emails, and posted as a reminder each Wednesday morning on our Facebook group.
+That link can be found here as well as in your course emails.

 * It is important to note that the field trips operate as "club outings" not as professional guided tours.
 Participants who have registered to take this course are free to attend these field trips (or not) regardless of whether they have donated financially to Wild Remembering.
 Everyone who attends these outings will take full responsibility for themselves and their own well-being.
 Wild Remembering does not assume any liability.
 That said, dress warm and wear good shoes and we should all be perfectly safe!

-Homework which will consist of optional assignments which participants can engage with to whatever degree they choose.
+Homework will consist of optional assignments which participants can engage with to whatever degree they choose.
 For each week of the course, a module of several Field Assignments and Study Challenges will be listed below.
 A journal, writing utensil, a few colored pencils, and a field guide will be useful for completing these.
 The Study Challenges and Field Assignments within each module are complimentary to each other and it is recommended that they are completed in order.
-For example, the ideal sequence to complete the homework is: Field Assignment 1, Study Challenge 1, Field Assignment 2, Study Challenge 2, etc. Don’t be too uptight about it though!
+Don’t be too uptight about it though!
 Feel free to progress slowly, skip ahead, or make up your own assignments and challenges if there’s a something that piques your interest!
 It is not required to complete all of the previous week’s assignments before starting the next module.

-Facebook Group: Wild Remembering Learning Community is a place where participants from this course can share stories and photos from their sit spot and field assignments.
+Facebook Group: Birders of the Tuckaseegee Watershed is a place where birders from this course and the broader WNC community can share stories and photos from their sit spot and field assignments.
 Participants can also post discussion questions, links to articles, or other resources related to this course.

 Week 1: Location